The entire treatment process consists of the following:

 If you are seeking non-12-step recovery options, you will be more interested in the non-12-step groups that are now widely available across the UK.
 For example, SMART Recovery (Self-Management and Recovery Training) is a four-point programme that helps to teach self-empowerment and self-reliance.
 Building and maintaining motivation, coping with urges and managing behaviour are all areas that it treats.
 SMART Recovery helps people with all kinds of addiction and addictive behaviours, such as drug and alcohol abuse and sexual addiction.

 We have experienced AA’s 12 steps and the SMART Recovery programme and we are knowledgeable about all the various kinds of support groups that are available for a large range of addictions.

 Planning the entire treatment programme with us, not only guarantees the right choice, but also reduces stress, and, in some cases, the cost of treatment as well.

 Ultimately, we can help you create a support system during recovery, which is personalised according to your needs, and that will keep you strong and in control of your life in recovery.

-Talk to us on the phone or via live chat and we can explain these options to you, so that you can make the right recovery choice.
+Talk to us on the phone or leave us a message and we can explain these options to you, so that you can make the right recovery choice.